Holocaust (Return of Cultural Objects) Act 2009

-The Holocaust (Return of Cultural Objects) Act 2009 (c 16) is an Act of the Parliament of the United Kingdom.
+The Holocaust (Return of Cultural Objects) Act 2009 (c.
+16) is an Act of the Parliament of the United Kingdom.
 Its purpose is to confer, on certain national institutions, a power that was already possessed by other museums to return to their rightful owners cultural objects unlawfully acquired during the Nazi era.
 It was introduced into Parliament as the Holocaust (Stolen Art) Restitution Bill.
-The Bill was amended to give it a different name.
+The Bill was amended to give it a different short title.

 Sections 1 to 3

 These sections came into force on 13 January 2010.

 Section 1 provides that the Act applies to: